 Definition of Gold Standard:

-  when its monetary system is directly linked to gold and notes can be converted
+when its monetary system is directly linked to gold and the currency can be converted into gold.

-  into gold.

 No country has used the gold standard since 1971.
-Instead countries have fiat
+Instead countries have fiat currency.

-  currency.
 Fiat currency’s value is derived from a government decree, or fiat.
-It

-  is not backed by a commodity and the value of the material the currency is made

-  of is insignificant.
-Some politicians and economists advocate returning to the

-  gold standard because they feel more comfortable knowing an asset backs the
+It is not backed by a commodity and the value of the material the currency is made of is insignificant.
+Some politicians and economists advocate returning to the gold standard because they feel more comfortable knowing an asset backs the dollar.

-  dollar.

 The gold standard was used by most countries between 1879 and 1914.
 Prior to World War I, countries settled their balance of trade in gold.
 In theory, the gold standard brought a country’s balance of trade into balance.
 Countries with a trade surplus accumulated gold, while the gold reserves of those with a trade deficit were depleted.
 When gold reserves increased, the price level rose because of the increase in the money supply.
 Exports fell because they became more expensive, resulting in reducing the country’s trade surplus.
 Conversely, countries with a trade deficit experienced a reduction in their price level which boosted exports.

 Interest in returning to the gold standard increases during periods when inflation exceeds five percent.
 Proponents of the gold standard feel uncomfortable with the government controlling the money supply.
 A gold standard limits the growth of the money supply and inflation because the government would be limited in the amount of money it could print by the corresponding supply of gold.
 Prices only increased an average of 1.6 percent between 1880 and 1913, compared to 4.0 percent between 1968 and 2001 according to a study by Michael Bordo of the St. Louis Federal Reserve Bank